anton-danylov/Experiments/LargeFileSorter/readme.md

 ## Overview
 Solution implemets classical approach to external sorting.
 ### Split
 At a first step file is split to chunks.
 Chunk size depends on the memory limit, which is either provided as a command line argument, or calculated by split strategy itself.
-SyncSplitStrategy uses *Max(AvailablePhysicalMemory, TotalPhysicalMemory / 8)* bytes, while ParallelSplitStrategy, which simultaneously sorts chunks on available processor cores, sets memory limit for each chunk to *Max(AvailablePhysicalMemory, TotalPhysicalMemory / 8) / ProcessorCount*.
+SyncSplitStrategy uses *Max(AvailablePhysicalMemory / 2, TotalPhysicalMemory / 12)* bytes, while ParallelSplitStrategy, which simultaneously sorts chunks on available processor cores, sets memory limit for each chunk to *Max(AvailablePhysicalMemory / 2, TotalPhysicalMemory / 12) / ProcessorCount*.

 Sorted chunks are stored do disk, until Merge phase begins.